jeffbr13/Proposal-for-Upgrades-to-IT-Infrastructure-at-Barnard-Castle-School/README.md

 ##To generate PDF after changes to source:##

-You first need to have some form of [LateX][] installed on your computer, texlive for instance.
+You first need to have some form of [LateX](http://en.wikipedia.org/wiki/LaTeX) installed on your computer, texlive for instance.
 Then in the directory with the report source file, run

     pdflatex "./Initial Proposal.tex"

 You can just delete the extra files generated, as all you need to keep are the source and pdf file.

-[LaTeX]     http://en.wikipedia.org/wiki/LaTeX      "Wikipedia article on LaTeX typesetting system"